-The PAM committee will compare the IRB records on file with those that the investigator stores for a study.
+PAM includes a review of the IRB records compared with those that the investigator stores for a study.
 To help investigators prepare for PAM, a checklist of common study documents will be provided prior to the PAM review period.

 What actions may result from a PAM review?

 - No issues found and no action required